gvwilson/thirdbit/src/fiction/iffy/index.md

-In between watches they played hive and santorini or Edson did yoga while Iffy studied the reclamation machine specs she found on an old app someone had left in the toilet stall.
+In between watches they played hive and santorini or Edson did yoga while Iffy made and re-made toys and gadgets out of whatever bits and pieces she could find, or studied the reclamation machine specs she found on an old app someone had left in the toilet stall.
 It had a few decades-old sims as well, but they didn't calm her the way the wireframes and animations did.